Vector Theory of Gravity: quantum and classical effects, renormalization: Introduction

 \section{Introduction}

 In \cite{1} we make an attempt to describe the gravitational phenomena using the vector field approximation in Minkowski space.
+Some attempts to describe the gravity using vector models were made earlier \cite{0,00}, however a number of difficulties arise in this approach, associated with the divergence of the previously calculated in the framework of this model values of the main gravitational experiments and observation.
+It should be noted however, that all the calculations mentioned effects within a framework of the vector gravity theory performed either by neglecting the amendments related to the vector field, or in Newtonian approximation.

-We have calculated the values of the Mercury orbit perihelion shift, the light deflection angle in the gravitational field of the Sun and the radar echo delay in a post-Newtonian approximation.
+In \cite{1} we have calculated the values of the Mercury orbit perihelion shift, the light deflection angle in the gravitational field of the Sun and the radar echo delay in a post-Newtonian approximation.
 The values found coincide with the experimental ones.
 It is shown that, in this theory, there exists a model of an expanding Universe.

-In this work, we make quantization of a vector gravitation field for the first time.
-It is demonstrated that the gravitons have spin 1 and negative energy.
-Let us assume that vacuum with the negative energy states exists, such vacuum exists, for example, for phantom fields \cite{2,3}, then vector theory of gravitation unlike the general theory of relativity is classified as a renormalizable theory.
-By virtue of renormalizability of gravitation interactions, there is no any trim threshold for negative energy states defined in the works \cite{4,5}.
+In this work, we make quantization of a vector gravitation field.
+It is demonstrated that the gravitons have spin 1 and positive energy for the first time.

+In this work, we construct the quantum theory of vector gravitation for fermions and gravitons.

+We examine some quantum effects, particularly graviton scattering on fermion and corrections to the Newton's law.
+We demonstrate that on quantum level not only the gravitation attraction force, but also the gravitation repulsive force occurs in the first order of the perturbation theory.
+We also demonstrate that the gravitation constant grows with the distance decrease.